 The committee emphasised that there is substantial uncertainty about the long-term success and complications associated with each procedure, and agreed that women should be made aware of this when choosing a procedure.
-They also made a research recommendation on the long-term risks of surgery with and without mesh to help inform future guidance.
+They also made a recommendation for research on the long-term risks of surgery with and without mesh to help inform future guidance.